paiva-it/nestjs-challenge/IMPLEMENTATION.md

 ## Service

 - For now, without MBID integration:
-  - Implement `createRecord` method that delegates to repository's `create`.
+  - Implement `create` method that delegates to repository's `create`.
-  - Implement `updateRecord` method that delegates to repository's `update`.
+  - Implement `update` method that delegates to repository's `update`.

 ## Controller